zzhtx258/zzhtx258/README.md

 - 🔭 I’m a CS student at the University of Hong Kong
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning LLM and RAG
 - 📫 How to reach me: zzhtx@connect.hku.hk(preferred) / howardzhang0524@gmail.com